 Clean Line is committed to compensating landowners fairly.
 This fact sheet provides an overview of the compensation Clean Line is offering landowners.

-Information presented at 14 Public Open Houses in Kansas in January and February 2013
+The Grain Belt Express Clean Line held 14 Public Open Houses in Kansas in January and February 2013.

 Clean Line has developed the transmission line route in a way that attempts to minimize impacts to land use and natural and cultural resources.
 We have sought public input throughout the process from agencies and organizations, community leaders, and landowners to guide us in the routing process.
 More than 2,200 Kansans attended 14 Public Open Houses to provide their feedback on potential routes in January and February 2013.
 To learn more about the routing process, please click here.